konklone/tmcw.github.com/_posts/2012-11-10-microsoft-excel-and-the-folk-tradition-of-technology.md

 Physical media makes everything seem far away.
-After one talk which mentioned the transition from print to digital, I tweeted that 'The Internet makes everything seem similar', and Brandon Martin-Anderson summarized that idea much better: 'The internet makes everything smell like the room my computer is in'.
+After one talk which mentioned the transition from print to digital, I tweeted that 'The Internet makes everything seem similar', and [Brandon Martin-Anderson](http://bmander.com/) summarized that idea much better: 'The internet makes every idea in the world smell like the room that my computer is in.'.
 Physical presentation is not only filled with more cues, like your having to drive to a gallery or the price of a wall-art, but it also presents context in a vastly different way; a poster on the wall can cite influences by name,